Smile Point Dental

 • Floss gently around bonded areas

-• Come in for cleanings every six months
+• Come in for dental cleanings every six months

 • And try not to use your teeth as tools (no opening packages with them!)